 Emma Williams All Committees - appointed September 2014

 Camilla Alton Family Services Committee - appointed March 2017

 Gemma Seakins Teaching, Learning and SEND Committee - appointed June 2017

 Sarah Stearns - Family Services Committee - appointed June 2015

 Ed Mcrandal Finance Premises and Personnel Committee – appointed June 2016

-Dan Price - Joint Vice-Chair - Family Services and Teaching, Learning and SEND Committee - appointed November 2016
+Dan Price - Vice-Chair - Family Services and Teaching, Learning and SEND Committee - appointed November 2016

 Local Authority Governor

-Fiona Coombe Joint Vice-Chair and Chair - Finance Premises and Personnel Committee - appointed November 2017
+Fiona Coombe Chair of Governors and Chair - Finance Premises and Personnel Committee - appointed November 2017

 Aisling Boland Teaching, Learning and SEND Committee - appointed March 2017